 - Spits up forcefully or more than a small amount at a time

-Remember, every baby is unique and so are their feeding patterns.
+Remember, every baby is unique and so are his or her feeding patterns.
 If you have questions about your baby's growth and development, talk to your baby's doctor.

 See more In-depth

 - Schanler RJ, et al. Initiation of breastfeeding. https://www.uptodate.com/contents/search.
 Accessed Feb.
 12, 2020.

 - Your guide to breastfeeding.
 Office on Women's Health. https://www.womenshealth.gov/patient-materials/resource/guides.
 Accessed Feb.
 11, 2020.